HORSES & TACK

 All effort is made to ensure the right combination between horse and rider.

-For the welfare of our horses and their size we limit the weight of our riders to 85kg for our safari rides and 80kg for our endurances and mountain trails.
+For the welfare of our horses and because of their size we limit the weight of our riders to 85kg for our safari rides and 75kg for our endurance competitions.

 It goes without saying that we've trained our horses in all aspects of trail riding.
 Our riding style is English.